-Part F Commissioning Certificates are issued for Building Control sign-off after MVHR Commissioning and Bathroom Extractor Fan Testing.
+Part F Ventilation Certificates are issued for Building Control sign-off immediately after MVHR Commissioning and Extractor Fan Testing process has been completed.
+Prices start from £80 per certificate.
+Discounts offered on multiple systems.

 Bathroom fans should extract a minimum of 15l/s intermittently, and kitchen and utility fans should extract a minimum of 30l/s.
 These extractor fans should run for a minimum of 15 minutes.